dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/tools/validation-management/_index.md

 ### Type of Criteria

-To add criteria to rule, as in the example above, click on **Add Criteria** to define how the system fires this rule.
+To add criteria to a rule, as in the example above, click on **Add Criteria** to define how the system will fire the rule.

 ![](2025-01-16_AddCriteria.png)

-Upon clicking on **Add Criteria**, you will be presented with differnt types of criteria.
+Upon clicking on **Add Criteria**, you will be presented with differnt types of conditions.

 ![](2025-02-03_ValidationMgmt1.png)

-**Account** - Account type criteria allows you to select fields for a patient chart/account such as discharge date, discharge disposition, admit date, procedure codes, diagnosis codes, and many others.
+**Account** - Account type condition allows you to select fields for a patient chart/account such as discharge date, discharge disposition, admit date, procedure codes, diagnosis codes, and many others.

-**User** - User type criteria allows you to restrict the rule to a certain user role(s), such as a Coder or a CDI user role only.
-Typically, account-level criteria and user roles are used together, though account-level criteria can be used independently of user roles.
+**User** - User type condition allows you to restrict the rule to a certain user role(s), such as a Coder or a CDI user role only.
+Typically, account-level condition and user roles are used together, though account-level condition can be used independently of user roles.
 However, creating a rule based solely on a user role without specifying any additional account-level criteria is not advisable.

 Once you have defined the type of criteria, you can then add the details.